kingfredrickvi/livestreameditor/README.md

 1. Run the script in the backend folder `python sync_database.py`
 1. Refresh the page.
 You should now be an admin.

+### Deploy more endpoints

+Great, now you're ready to deploy another endpoint or two.

 ### Setup long running jobs

 Only on 1 host, do the following: